stereobooster/stereobooster.github.io/_posts/2017-08-05-hacks-for-like-queries.md

 ### Trigram index

 [PostgreSQL supports trigram indexes](https://about.gitlab.com/2016/03/18/fast-search-using-postgresql-trigram-indexes/).
-With trigram indexes you can search for `LIKE "%abc%"`, trade off is a huge size of the index.
+With trigram indexes you can search for `LIKE "%abc%"` effectively, trade off is a huge size of the index.

 [Hack for MySQL](https://stackoverflow.com/a/3320810/1190041).